RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 Revisiting the concern about displaced careers: Since we know that the wave of deep learning is coming, what should we do?

 Some people will argue that we've been through changes like this before.
 Whenever humans develop new, labor-saving technology, new jobs emerge that we never would have dreamed of before.
-How many readers of this blog post work in careers that didn't exist twenty years ago?
+How many readers of this blog work in careers that didn't exist twenty years ago?

 Lee argues that the deep learning wave will different in two ways: